Cloud Cost Management FAQ

 What is cloud cost management?

-Cloud cost management is the practice of monitoring, analyzing, and optimizing spending on cloud infrastructure and services.
-It encompasses visibility into where money is being spent, understanding why costs are what they are, and taking action to reduce waste while maintaining performance and business value.
+Cloud cost management is the practice of monitoring, analysing, and optimising spending on cloud infrastructure and services.
+It covers visibility into where money is being spent, understanding why costs are what they are, and taking action to reduce waste while maintaining performance and business value.

 Effective cloud cost management includes:

-Visibility: Understanding what you're spending across all cloud accounts and services
+Visibility — understanding what you are spending across all cloud accounts and services

-Cloud cost management is not just about cutting costs—it's about maximizing business value from cloud investments while avoiding unnecessary waste.
+Cloud cost management is not only about cutting costs — it is about maximising business value from cloud investments while eliminating unnecessary waste.

 Why is cloud cost management important?

-Cloud costs are one of the fastest-growing categories of IT spending, and without active management, they spiral out of control.
-Organizations face several challenges:
+Cloud costs are one of the fastest-growing categories of IT spending.
+Without active management, they spiral.

 Financial impact:

-30-35% of cloud spend is typically wasted on unused or oversized resources
+Industry research typically reports 30–35% of cloud spend as wasted on unused, oversized, or orphaned resources

 Bill shock from unexpected charges creates budget uncertainty

-Uncontrolled cloud costs can impact profitability and funding for other initiatives
+Uncontrolled cloud costs erode profit and crowd out investment in other initiatives

 Operational challenges:

-Complex pricing models make it difficult to predict or understand costs
+Complex pricing models make costs hard to predict

 Multi-cloud environments multiply the complexity